 - He said “doctor,” and she said “physician.”

 The dash is longer than a hyphen.
-An em (—) dash is preferred over an en (–) dash in body copy and should be surrounded by spaces[8/14].
-It is used to set off an amplifying or explanatory element, allowing it to function as an alternative to parentheses.
-A space should always precede and follow it.
+An em (—) dash is preferred over an en (–) dash in body copy and should be surrounded by spaces.
+It is used to set off an amplifying or explanatory element, allowing it to function as an alternative to parentheses — when emphasis is the objective.

 - The influence of three impressionists — Monet, Sisley, and Degas — is obvious in her work.